 So, how do you go about it?
 Let’s discuss the secret to efficient corporate training gamification.
 Ready, set, go!

 Gamification is a big word.
 But in practice, it can be pretty quick and simple.
-You don’t need to write in 1s and 0s to use gamification in business training.
+You don’t need advanced IT skills to use gamification in corporate training.
 All you need is your existing training content and the right training software for employees.